vapoursynth/vapoursynth/doc/gpufilters.rst

 -----------------------

-The sdk dir contains two deliberately small filters that, together with the in-tree GPUBoxBlur (src/core/vsvulkanfilters.cpp), cover the three fundamental kernel shapes:
+The sdk dir contains two deliberately small filters that, together with the in-tree GPU path of std.BoxBlur (src/core/boxblurfilter.cpp), cover the three fundamental kernel shapes:

 +---------------------------+-----------+---------------------------------------------------------------+